 West Virginia will see up to 90 percent coverage during the eclipse.

-The Departmentof Physics and Astronomy collaborated with the Green Bank Observatory and the West Virginia Space Grant Consortium to send 17,500 eclipse glasses to 290 schools across West Virginia.
-Glasses were also provided to 4-H camps and will be available to WVU students outside the Mountainlair on the day of the eclipse.
+The Department of Physics and Astronomy and WVU Extension Service collaborated with the Green Bank Observatory and the West Virginia Space Grant Consortium to send 17,500 eclipse glasses to 290 schools across West Virginia.
+WVU Extension Service also provided glasses to 4-H camps, and extra glasses will be available to WVU students outside the Mountainlair on the day of the eclipse.

 “It’s a natural phenomenon, it inspires that wonderment of the universe,” said Williamson.
 “It’s a chance for us to all learn and observe the universe together.”